Alcoholism by Country Statistics

 What constitutes a heavy drinking session?

-A heavy drinking session constitutes binge drinking to the level where your blood alcohol concentration or BAC goes up to 0.08 g/dl and above.
+A heavy drinking session constitutes drinking to the level where your blood alcohol concentration or BAC goes up to 0.08 g/dl and above.
 This is typically consuming more than 5 drinks for men and 4 drinks or more for women in a period of 2 hours.

 Alcohol consumption is a health burden for anyone who is addicted, and can lead to premature death, which is part of alcohol related mortality, liver diseases, and the transmission of infectious diseases.